 Texas law defines theft as being when an individual “unlawfully appropriates property with the intent to deprive the owner of the property.”
 Essentially, this means that you commit theft when you take something that doesn’t belong to you, with no consent or other justification for doing so, and at the time of the offense do not intend to return the stolen property to its owner.

 Texas Theft Charges and Penalties

-Texas theft charges penalties depend on the value of the property allegedly taken.
-Certain factors, such as prior offenses or the capacity in which the defendant committed theft, may raise the penalty to the next level.
+Texas theft charges and penalties depend upon the value of the property allegedly taken.
+Certain factors, such as prior criminal offenses or the capacity in which the defendant committed theft, may raise the penalty to a higher level.

 Texas theft charges and penalties are as follows:

-If you have one prior conviction for any level of theft, your charges will be bumped up one bracket.
+If you have one prior conviction for any level of theft, your charges will be bumped up one bracket to a higher-level criminal offense.
 If you have two or more prior theft convictions, you could potentially be bumped up two brackets.

 If you are a public servant, in contract with the government or are a Medicare provider and the theft was related to this capacity, the penalty may be bumped up to the next bracket.

 How Misdemeanor Theft Becomes a Felony in Texas